Skip to main content

 Architecture Rule: ≤ 400 Lines Per File

-• SessionManager.swift+SignIn, +Refresh, +Persistence
+• SessionManager.swiftSessionManager+SignIn, +Refresh, +Persistence

 • ChatViewModel.swiftChatViewModel+Memory.swift

 Why: keeps files scannable, keeps diffs small, keeps agent context windows productive.
-See the refactor commit range in git log for the full rewrite.

 Concurrency Primitives